hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 ---

-A `exclusion` block supports the following:
+An `exclusion` block supports the following:

 * `match_variable` - (Required) The variable type to be excluded.
 Possible values are `QueryStringArgNames`, `RequestBodyPostArgNames`, `RequestCookieNames`, `RequestHeaderNames`.